bagisto/bagisto-docs/docs/1.x/packages/create_package.md

 ### Step-6

-- Now, we are going to add routing & views in our package.
+- Now, you need to add routing & views in your package.

-  - **For routes**: Create `Http` folder in `packages/ACME/HelloWorld/src` path and create two files named as `admin-routes.php` and `shop-routes.php`.
-So updated structure will look like this,
+  - **For routes**: Create a `Http` folder in `packages/ACME/HelloWorld/src` and create two files named as `admin-routes.php` and `shop-routes.php`.
+So the updated structure will look like below,

     ::: details Updated directory structure